Software

 Home

-The BIOS does not support diskette drives, parallel and serial ports so file movement must be by memory stick, CD/DVD/BluRay and the network.
-It has been stated by a number of Linux users that the UEFI BIOS can cause problems with the GRUB boot loader which is not currently in use here.
+The BIOS does not support diskette or floppy drives so file movement must be by memory stick, CD/DVD/BluRay and the network.
+It has been stated by a number of Linux users that the UEFI BIOS can cause problems with the GRUB boot loader but my version of GRUB from Ubuntu works with no problems.
 However, the BIOS does allow a nominated drive or memory stick to be booted without changing the boot order which is very helpful.

-Several Linux distros were tried but the one that gave the best results was Mint 64 bit.
-The Nvidia dual monitor graphics card is a relatively new design and bespoke Linux drivers do not appear to be available yet.
-Mint was the only distro that easily offered CPU based graphics processing - the rest only provided the lowest resolution possible which was unusable.
+Several Linux distros were tried but the one that gave the best results was Ubuntu 64 bit.
+The Nvidia dual monitor graphics card is a relatively new design and finally bespoke Linux drivers did appear.

 2. Windows Programs: I write only a small amount of Windows and PIC software these days and will post programmes as they become sufficiently complete to be useable - they will be updated as time allows.